Do you remember anyone telling you God’s strength comes through your weaknesses when you were a child?

-But there was that one day when my weaknesses flowed out of me like a river.
-For years, I looked at that day as an embarrassing mistake.
+I thought I understood what that meant.
+But there was one day when weaknesses flowed out of me like Niagara Falls.
+And for years, I looked at that day as a big, ugly failure.

-On that day I was working as a home health nurse manager and was preparing to visit a patient who lived several miles off of our regular patient routes.
+My story – I was working as a home health nurse manager and was preparing to visit a patient who lived several miles off of our regular patient route.

 The hospice nurse manager had asked me to deliver some supplies to another patient who also lived in the middle of nowhere, but on the way to my patient’s home.